philipbutler/dbscan-cuda/README.md

 [[PDSDBSCAN](https://ieeexplore.ieee.org/document/6468492) description in my own words]

 # Journal
+- 7/23 - Creating slides with the simplest example I can put together to illustrate DSDBSCAN, PDSDBSCAN-S, and PDSDBSCAN-D and corner cases, and I realized I need to write somewhere that, regarding determinism, there should definitely be an option how to handle it.
+After some thought, the default will be DBSCAN*, that is, sharde boarder point will be noise.
-7/22 - just getting this WIP up publically, have to run to work at Whole Foods, someone hire me please
+- 7/22 - just getting this WIP up publically, have to run to work at Whole Foods, someone hire me please